Russian ship of the line Rossiya: Career

 The ceremonial launch of the ship in the waters of Neva River took place on 5 July 5, 1839.
 The ship was tested in 1840 and in subsequent years sailed in the Baltic Sea (not further than Denmark).
 She was one of the ships sent to Denmark during the First Schleswig War of 1848–50 to help preserve Denmark's territorial integrity against Prussia.
 After the start of the Crimean War, she was based at the naval fortress Sveaborg (near Helsinki) with the Third Division of the Russian Baltic Fleet, while most of the Fleet took up positions in Kronstadt, on the outskirts of St. Petersburg.
-During the bombardment of Sweaborg on 28 July 1855, she took up an enfilading position between Bakholmen and Gustafsvard islands.
+During the bombardment of Sveaborg on 28 July 1855, she took up an enfilading position between Bakholmen and Gustafsvärd islands.
 Defending the position she received 85 holes, the crew lost 11 people killed and 89 wounded.
 At night, she left this position.
 According to Andrew Lambert, this was achieved by Stork and Snapper gunboats, armed with Lancaster guns.
 Rossiya was decommissioned in 1856; from 1857 she was used as a floating barracks and she was sold for scrap in 1860.